f4bjh/FP707-augmented/README.md

 # FP707-augmented
 Power supply based on FP707 (Yaesu), with components updated to nowadays reference, with new functionnalities (such as variable ouput voltage, and current limitation added)

+This power supply aims to be a laboratory power supply